 There are several opportunities for individuals in the public health sector to increase their earning potential.
 Some of the most influential factors include:

-- Experience and Seniority: Seasoned administrators in executive roles, such as chief public health officers or directors of community health programs, are rewarded with the highest pay levels.
+- Experience and seniority: Seasoned administrators in executive roles, such as chief public health officers or directors of community health programs, are rewarded with the highest pay levels.

 Return on Investment in a Public Health Degree